isabella232/help-7/gitbook/superquery/scheduled-queries/updating-scheduled-queries.md

 ![](<../.gitbook/assets/image (85).png>)

-Then, next to the scheduled query you want to update, click on the vertical ellipsis **⋮** and then "Update Scheduled Query".
+Then, next to the scheduled query you want to update, click on the vertical ellipsis **&vellip;** and then "Update Scheduled Query".

 ![](<../.gitbook/assets/image (87).png>)